-Denied claims are usually because your claim did not provide sufficient evidence – particularly medical records – for approval.
-This is why it is so important to double check everything before you submit it.
+Claims are usually denied because the claimant did not provide sufficient evidence – particularly medical records – for approval.
+This is why it is so important to double-check everything before you submit it.

 - Did you provide the correct doctor’s names and addresses?